OswaldoPineda/Today_I_learned/README.md

 # Today I learned
-TIL-Dev is a user-friendly mobile application designed exclusively for capturing and sharing daily "Today I Learned" (TIL) moments.
+TIL-Dev is a user-friendly web application designed exclusively for capturing and sharing daily "Today I Learned" (TIL) moments.
 With a seamless and intuitive interface, users can easily jot down interesting facts, insights, or new knowledge they acquire throughout the day.
 The app focuses on enhancing learning experiences and fostering a community of curious minds.|

 <hr />

 ### How to Create a TIL (Today I Learned) Post:
 - Create a new account to access our platform.
-- Click on the new post button in the navigation bar.
+- Click on the `new post` button in the navigation bar.
 - In this section, fill out three fields:
   - Title: We recommend creating a title that is completely descriptive, enabling anyone to understand the topic you've learned about instantly. 🔥
   - Description: This field supports Markdown, allowing you to add a detailed description of your learning topic. 💬
   - Label: Labels are required to categorize the post effectively. 🏷️

-- Finally publish the TIL and enjoy share your knowledge with our community. 🚀
+- Finally, publish the TIL and enjoy sharing your knowledge with our community. 🚀
 <hr />

 ### How to create an issue to report a bug.
-- Create ticket accesing of our [github issues dashboard](https://github.com/OswaldoPineda/Today_I_learned/issues).
+- Create ticket access to our [github issues dashboard](https://github.com/OswaldoPineda/Today_I_learned/issues).
 - Use our [issue template](ISSUE_TEMPLATE.md)
 <hr />